 Agreements can be entered into verbally, in writing, electronically or even implicitly.
 Exceptions to this general principle however exist in various EU member states.
-Real estate agreements, public procurement agreements, consumer agreements, settlement agreements, agreements of suretyship may require specific formalities to be fulfilled in order to conclude a valid agreement.
+For example, real estate agreements, public procurement agreements, consumer agreements, settlement agreements and agreements of suretyship may require specific formalities in order to conclude a valid agreement.
 While exceptions indeed exist, for the vast majority of agreements the mere consent of the contracting parties will suffice and no signatures will be needed to conclude a valid agreement.

 Enforceability - The second question that needs to be answered relates to the way in which agreements can be validly enforced.
-From a legal perspective, this second question is highly relevant as there is a significant difference between concluding a valid agreement and also being able to enforce said agreement by proving its existence and contents.
+This second question is highly relevant as there is a significant difference between concluding a valid agreement and being able to enforce that agreement by proving its existence and contents.

 The legal rules governing the evidentiary value and enforceability of agreements vary by jurisdiction.
-In civil law countries, such as Belgium, France and Italy, which may be seen as an example for the rules on evidence in continental Europe, a distinction is made between free and regulated evidence.
+In civil law countries, such as Belgium, France and Italy, which exemplify the rules on evidence in continental Europe, a distinction is made between free and regulated evidence.
 In B2B disputes, any form of evidence (e.g. any type of writing, testimony, e-mail or factual element) is admissible.
 It of course remains up to the court to evaluate the evidentiary value of the submitted evidence.
 In B2C disputes and in disputes between private persons the forms of evidence are regulated, meaning i.e. that if a dispute is valued above a certain amount, a signed agreement (this is a written document signed by the parties undertaking obligations) is typically required to enforce it.

-In most jurisdictions it however is acceptable to contractually deviate from the rules of evidence.
-This means that contracting parties can agree which means of proof suffice, and/or which evidentiary value is attributed to certain documents.
+However, in most jurisdictions it is acceptable to contractually deviate from the rules of evidence.
+This means that contracting parties can agree which means of proof will suffice, and/or which evidentiary value is attributed to certain documents.
 A typical example can be found in the terms and conditions of online banking services, which will often require the user to agree that confirming a transaction with a card reader shall be considered as an electronic signature meeting the functional requirements of a handwritten signature.